 Merely buying less stuff is an excellent path to lower emissions.

-Reusing, repurposing, swapping, and sharing things is a great way to build community and cut down waste.
+Reusing, repurposing, swapping, and sharing things is a great way to build community and reduce waste.

 12. Go (almost) paperless

-- Ditch paper towels – You don’t need them!
-Switch from paper towels to reusable rags.
+- Ditch paper towels – Switch to reusable rags.

-- Buy recycled paper products – This will ensure that the demand for virgin paper is reduced.
+- Buy recycled paper products – This will reduce the demand for virgin paper.

 - Receive letters or bills over email – Nowadays, you can get most of your bills over your email, so make the switch.

-- Purchase recycled or bamboo toilet paper – There are SO many great companies offering eco-friendly toilet paper.
-You can find 19 sustainable & plastic-free options here.
-My favorite one is from A Good Company because it is affordable, and it lasts super long:
+- Purchase recycled or bamboo toilet paper – Many great companies offer eco-friendly toilet paper.
+You can find a list of sustainable & plastic-free toilet paper options here.
+My favorite ones are: Who Gives A Crap (Worldwide) and A Good Company (Europe & Worldwide) – both are affordable, sustainable and will last super long.

 13. Eco-friendly cleaning

-By choosing eco-friendly cleaning products, you will reduce the amount of plastic packaging you use and the number of chemicals inserted into the water system.
+By choosing eco-friendly cleaning products, you will reduce the amount of plastic packaging used and the number of chemicals inserted into the water system.

 A couple of great eco-friendly cleaning products are: